 The majority of this page is still relevant, but it hasn’t been updated since October 2017.
-It’s due for an update at the end of January 2019.
-Follow me on Instagram and/or Twitter you want a reminder.
+It’s due for an update during April 2019.
+To stay informed, follow me on Instagram.

 It’s not embarrassing to talk about psychosis.
-Thirty years ago people thought it was embarrassing to talk about cancer, now there are adverts on the telly and people can’t shut up about it.
-You’d think psychosis was inherently tumultuous but it’s often very tedious, predictable even.
+Thirty years ago people thought it was embarrassing to talk about cancer, now there are adverts on the telly for cancer charities and people can’t shut up about it.

 This page was meant to be an in-depth look at my psychosis but I ended up going off on all sorts of tangents.
 For now, it gives a brief introduction to my symptoms, my medication, my relations with The Staff, my adventures in homelessness and my education and brilliant career.